mysterycodesociety/git-knock-knock/README.md

   `git clone git@github.com:username/some_repository_name.git`

   Clone a repository.
-This command allows you to copy a repository that you already have on GitHub and copy it locally.
+This command allows you to copy a repository that you already have on GitHub and work with a copy locally.

  - git status